If you ever felt torn inside (for example one part of you wants to change your job and the other wants to stay in the current one),

 I feel excited because I can show you something I believe in so strongly and what can become a worthwhile element of your own travels into yourself.

-In the near future I plan to create a webpage with informations about IFS therapy and a series of films speaking about particular aspects of the model in more depth.
+I created a webpage - IFS Poland - with all information about IFS therapy you might looking for.
+You can read there more about how a session looks like, IFS certification process, self-therapy and much more.
+Also by signing up for our newsletter, you will receive free the “Self-therapy with IFS” ebook.
+In the near future I plan to create a series of videos speaking about particular aspects of the model in more depth.
 I will also lead an introductory training workshop about the IFS method, both for future therapist, people who want to work with their clients using this method and those who want to use it for themselves.

 If you want to read more about this method right now, take a look at the official site The Center for Self Leadership.